For Trump, indictment in Stormy Daniels case is just the tip of the iceberg

 "The Georgia case and the federal ones are the ones where jail time is more likely," lawyer Norm Eisen told Yahoo News.

-While Tuesday's arraignment of former President Donald Trump will be the first time a former president has been charged with criminal offenses, it likely won't be the last.
-By summer's end, Trump could be charged in no less than four separate criminal investigations.
+While Tuesday’s arraignment of former President Donald Trump marked the first time a former U.S. president had ever been charged with criminal offenses, it likely won’t be the last.
+By summer’s end, Trump could be charged in no fewer than four separate criminal investigations.

-In fact, while Trump’s indictment stemming from his $130,000 hush money payment to adult film star Stormy Daniels represents a legal threat to the former president, the others may carry a greater risk of serious consequences, including a possible prison sentence.
+In fact, while Trump’s indictment stemming from his $130,000 hush money payment to adult-film star Stormy Daniels represents a legal threat to the former president, the others may carry a greater risk of serious consequences, including a possible prison sentence.

 Here’s the latest on the three other investigations that could result in more indictments for Trump.